 Stevia is not available in the sweetener section but in the supplement section and one can buy it in the health food stores too.

-Fresh stevia leaves when chewed have an extremely sweet taste reminiscent of liquorice.
-The dried leaves are more sweeter in taste than fresh leaves and this form is used to prepare herbal tea.
-Drying and powdering the leaves helps to draw out more of the flavor and sweet taste from the leaves.
+Fresh stevia leaves, when chewed, have an extremely sweet taste reminiscent of liquorice.
+The dried leaves are sweeter in taste than fresh leaves and this form is used to prepare herbal tea.
+Drying and powdering the leaves helps to draw out more of the flavour and sweet taste from the leaves.
 The powdered leaves can be used in foods and beverages.

 Please Rate The Hub.
 Thanks!